Ease of Use

 Sector Performance Tools

-FinViz offers quick visualization tools for sector performance analysis under the “Groups” tab of the website.
-This tool breaks down performance by groups, including specific sectors, industries, and themes.
+FinViz offers quick visualization tools for analyzing sector performance under the “Groups” tab of the website.
+This tool breaks down performance into groups, including specific sectors, industries, and themes.
 Groups can be segmented by order based on fundamental performance metrics like P/E, market capitalization, EPS, and price/cash, to name a few.
 Traders can see where the money is flowing and then delve deeper into the group to find individual stocks worth trading.

 Insider Sales Tracking

-The “Insider” page of the website provides the latest insider trading transactions so traders can get a jump on potential price action.
-Stocks tend to move on insider trading, especially when top executives execute insider transactions on the open market.
+The “Insider” tab of the website provides insider trading information to help traders get a jump on potential price action.
+Stocks often move on insider trading data, especially when top executives buy or sell shares on the open market.

 The futures tab provides heat maps for equity, commodities, and currencies futures.
-It’s a great bird’s eye view of the world of the futures market.
-The maps provide an easy visual correlation between the various futures contracts.
-You can check performance for global markets, crude oil, commodities, and currencies.
+It’s a great overview of the futures market.
+The maps make it easy to visualize correlations between the various futures contracts.
+You can check the performance of global markets, crude oil, commodities, and currencies.
 I like to use the Finviz futures feature after market hours to see how the market may perform the next day.

-Users can type in their portfolios or watch list to see how they perform.
-This simplifies tracking and monitoring a basket of stocks manually.
-It’s incredible how convenient this can be as Finviz tallies up the total performance and dollar gain or loss for each portfolio.
-I like to segment different portfolios with watch lists like “momentum stocks” and “swing trades.”
+Users can create custom portfolios or watch list to simply tracking and monitoring specific stocks.
+Finviz tallies up the total performance and dollar gain or loss for each portfolio, which is really convenient.
+I like to use the portfolio management tools to create segmented watch lists like “momentum stocks” and “swing trades.”

-The stock screener is the crown jewel of the service.
-This is easily the most valuable feature of the service.
-FinViz offers one of the best free stock scanners on the market.
+The stock screener is the crown jewel of this service and easily its most valuable feature.
+Finviz offers one of the best free stock scanners on the market today.

 The screener is used by veteran day traders, such as Nathan Michaud at Investors Underground.

 The stock screener is relatively easy to use and allows users to create scans using an impressive variety of filters.

-- Descriptive filters like market cap, industry, volume, dividend yield, and short float can perform screens.
+- Descriptive filters like market cap, industry, volume, dividend yield, and short float.

-- Fundamental filters include P/E, Price/Cash, EPS, Quick Ratio, and Institutional ownership.
+- Fundamental filters like P/E, Price/Cash, EPS, Quick Ratio, and institutional ownership.